Help for New Freshman Students

 New freshmen may visit the SDSU Undergraduate Academic Advising Center for assistance with General Education (G.E.) requirements.
 The Center is located in the Student Services Building (map), Room 1551 (619-594-6668).
 New freshmen may begin using the Academic Advising Center the first business day after the last freshman orientation.

-Students may get help regarding the Child Development major from Pamela Gardner, Undergraduate Advisor, in the Office for Student Success (OSS).
-Pam sees students on a walk-in basis.
-Her office hours are posted on the OSS advising page.
+Students may get help regarding the Child Development major from one of the undergraduate advisors in the Office for Student Success (OSS).
+Alison Sternal and Michelle Xiong see students on a walk-in basis.
+Their office hours are posted on the OSS advising page.

 Preparing for the Major

 All students must complete a series of “Preparation for the Major” classes and earn at least a C in each class.
 Once this is done, students will move from the “pre-major” to the “major” and may begin taking upper division CFD classes.
-Please visit Pamela Gardner, and she will complete the paperwork to expedite this process of moving from the “pre-major” to the “major.”
-If you took some of these classes at other institutions, you must bring copies of transcripts to your meeting with Pamela Gardner.
+Please visit a CFD undergraduate advisor, and they will complete the paperwork to expedite this process of moving from the “pre-major” to the “major.”
+If you took some of these classes at other institutions, you must bring copies of transcripts to your meeting with a CFD undergraduate advisor.

 About the time students move from the “pre-major” to the “major,” students must select one of two specializations (Child Development Specialization or Family Development Specialization).
 Students must also file a master plan.
-This is done in a meeting with Pamela Gardner.
+This is done in a meeting with a CFD undergraduate advisor.
 Information on the specializations and the master plan is noted in the catalog.

 General Catalog and Web Portal